Fluctuations in Single-Shot $\epsilon$-Deterministic Work Extraction: Preliminaries

-The other assumption, which is the basis of the resource theory we use is that our allowed operations are the so-called thermal operations.
-Thermal operations, as explained concisely in \cite{Alhambra2015}, are the set of maps characterised by the following rules $i)$ a system with any Hamiltonian in the Gibbs state of that Hamiltonian can be added, $ii)$ any subsystem can be discarded through tracing out and $iii)$ any energy-conserving unitary, i.e. those unitaries that commute with the total Hamiltonian, can be applied to the global system.
+The tool with which we choose to prove the theorem is the so-called resource theory of states out of thermal equilibrium.
+Resource theories \cite{Gour2008,Brandao2013} are mathematical formalisms, designed to answer questions such as `what state can be prepared in a given physical situation?' or `is a transition from one state to another possible, and if yes what is the transition probability?'.
+By answering these questions, resource theories allow us to study what happens to the state of a system in a physical situation in full generality.
+Resource theories achieve this by restricting the allowed operations to a predefined set.
+A given set of operations one can prepare a set of states for free.
+Any state outside that set is considered a resource.
+For instance, it is a well-known fact that if we restrict ourselves to local operations and classical communications (LOCC), we can create separable states.
+For LOCC, therefore, an entangled state is considered a resource.
+The resource theory of athermal states is defined by restricting our allowed operations to the so-called thermal operations.
+Thermal operations, as explained concisely in \cite{Alhambra2016}, are the set of maps characterised by the following rules $i)$ a system with any Hamiltonian in the Gibbs state of that Hamiltonian can be added, $ii)$ any subsystem can be discarded through tracing out and $iii)$ any energy-conserving unitary, i.e. those unitaries that commute with the total Hamiltonian, can be applied to the global system.
 For these operations a state out of equilibrium is a resource and can be utilised to extract work.
 The commutation condition is imposed to ensure that total energy is conserved.
-Thus the resource theory of thermal operations is a very general approach to the study of fundamental aspects of thermodynamics.

-As in \cite{Horodecki2013}, our results are derived in the time-independent Hamiltonian framework.
-This is not a loss of generality.
-It has been shown that the equations of motion due to a time-dependent Hamiltonian acting on a state can be generated with the time-independent Hamiltonian, provided that a clock is added to the system \cite{Brandao2013}.
-The clock construction is such that it remains unentangled at the beginning and the end of the process, and hence can be traced out without changing the results.

-In our setup, initially the total system consists of the work system in state $\rho_s$ from which we intend to extract work, a bath in state $\tau_{\text bath}$ and a battery in its ground state.
-The battery is a finite-dimensional many-level system, used for storing the ordered energy, i.e. work.
-Many level batteries in a different context has been recently studied in \cite{Gemmer2015}.
-Storing work $w$ by thermal operations is done by lifting the battery state to the excited state $|w\rangle \langle w|$.
-Thus, the final state of the battery in our setup is given by
+As we see, the resource theory of athermal states provides a framework wherein one can study the most general thermodynamical state transformations that respect energy conservation.
+Specifically, in our theorem, as we are interested in thermodynamical processes that extract a certain amount of work, we use this framework to identify all possible processes that meet our conditions.